The Outer Layers: Overgowns,

 SIDELESS SURCOTES - FURRED SIDELESS SURCOTES

 A surcote is the garment which is an outer gown.
-It comes in
+It comes

-and looks exactly like the gown that is underneath.
+long sleeves and looks exactly like the gown that is underneath.

 This is a plainer gown which is worn over the more elaborate undergown

 or kirtle which was usually made of a better fabric.
 Seen at right

 in the detail from the centre panel of the 1445 Van Der Weyden

 painting the Abegg Triptych.
 In many artworks this is what

 main dress, when in fact, there is another underneath it.

-In the detail at left from the 1460 painting by Bouts, The Lamentation
+In the detail at left from the 1460 painting by Bouts, The

-length sleeves which have been folded up
+and has three-quarter length sleeves which have been folded up

 the arms.
 Underneath, her patterned kirtle is visible.